fdw/rofimoji/README.md

 - `rofi` (in version 1.6.0 or higher if you want to use the mode), `wofi` or `fuzzel`
 - A tool to programmatically type characters into applications.
 Either `xdotool` for X11 or `wtype` for Wayland
 - A tool to copy the characters to the clipboard. `xsel` and `xclip` work on X11; `wl-copy` on Wayland

-# Feedback
-This project is driven by feedback from you!
-So, if you have an idea, a feature request or just want to say "thanks", open an issue, a discussion or give a star.
-Thank you so much 🙏